This post is pretty wordy, so bare with me here. ;-)

 Inventory

-should have known better, but I was so excited to dive right into my business that I didn't think about the difference between tracking inventory for resale versus manufacturing.
+This is where I let myself down, considering I have a business degree.
+I should have known better, but I was so excited to dive right into my business that I didn't think about the difference between tracking inventory for resale versus manufacturing.

 If you're planning on buying and selling finished products, inventory is pretty straightforward.
-Decide whether you want to use
+Decide whether you want to use FIFO or LIFO, then track the cost and sales price of each piece.

 If you're manufacturing something, it's a bit more complicated, and I failed in a major way.
 I tracked how much, say, a string of beads or a length of chain cost, but I didn't break it down to cost per bead or per foot of chain.
 What a headache when I had to figure out cost of goods sold at tax time.